Swerdna14/Project-1-Group-1/README.md

 ## Introducing your TEAM ONE Project Team:

 1. Akhil - Subject Matter expert
-2. Vicky - Finance Manager - speciallising in loan structures
+2. Vicky - Finance Manager - specialising in loan structures
-3. Lachlan - Project Director
+3. Lachlan - Project Director and Customer 2
-4. Danni - Code Strategist
+4. Danni - Code Strategy and Analytics
-5. Leigh - Analysist and Media services
+5. Leigh - Analysis and Media services
 ## The data sources
 We have searched, extrapoloted and cleaned data from sites including Kaggle and 'Real Estate Property Price' to look at historic and current valuations.
 After appliying our metrics across the different data sets we are able to present the data that is important to you to make an informed decision.
 ## Our notebook